 How to setup the Kanban View

 If Kanban has been enabled on your platform, it will be available as a view option for your records, alongside List, Card and the Calendar view.
 The first time you enter your Kanban view (or if no Default Field is set), you will see a dropdown menu at the top left of your page (indicated below).
 This will allow you to select and then switch the Kanban field.
-The fields within the dropdown will be all Single Select fields from within the Form Template for the visible database.
+The fields within the dropdown will be all Single Select or Radio Button fields from within the Form Template for the visible database.

 Once a field has been selected, Kanban columns will appear.
 You can see an example of Kanban Columns below (note that these have the highlight color field feature enabled).

-Each column represents a value from within the Single Select field chosen as the Kanban field.
+Each column represents a value from within the field chosen as the Kanban field.
 For example, if in the form you ask users to select the Status of their project, the values would be the options they had to choose from, ie In Progress, Completed, etc.

 You can switch the Kanban field option to another select field from within your form at any time. if you wish to setup a Default Kanban field, click here to find out how.